Boeing E-3 Sentry: United Kingdom

 In February 1987 the UK and France ordered E-3 aircraft in a joint project which saw deliveries start in 1991.
 The British requirement arose due to the cancellation of the BAE Nimrod AEW3 project.
 UK E-3Ds contributed to the NATO Airborne Early Warning and Control Force (NAEWCF), receiving much of their tasking directly from NATO.
 However, RAF E-3Ds remained UK-crewed and capable of independent, national tasking.

-In 2009, the UK effectively limited the service life of the E-3D fleet by de-funding the Project Eagle upgrade which would have seen it upgraded in line with the USAF Block 40/45 standard.
+In 2009, the UK effectively limited the service life of the E-3D fleet by de-funding the Project Eagle upgrade, which would have upgraded it to the USAF Block 40/45 standard.
 AirForces Monthly reported that by December 2020, just 2 aircraft were available for operations at any one time.
-The Strategic Defence and Security Review 2015 had announced the intention to retain the E-3D fleet until 2035, however in March 2019, the Ministry of Defence announced that the E-3Ds would be replaced by five E-7 Wedgetails from 2023.
+The Strategic Defence and Security Review 2015 announced the intention to retain the E-3D fleet until 2035.

+In March 2019, the Ministry of Defence announced the E-3Ds would be replaced by five E-7 Wedgetails from 2023.
 The £1.51 billion contract was awarded to Boeing without a competitive procurement process, a decision criticised by both competitors of Boeing and the UK's Defence Select Committee.
 The 2021 Integrated Defence Review confirmed a reduced order of three aircraft.

-On 27 January 2015, the RAF deployed an E-3D Sentry to Cyprus in support of U.S.-led coalition airstrikes against Islamic State militants in Iraq and Syria.
-The last operational flight by an RAF E3 Sentry was in July 2021 with the Sentry subsequently retired from service.
+On 27 January 2015, the RAF deployed an E-3D Sentry to Cyprus in support of US-led coalition airstrikes against Islamic State militants in Iraq and Syria.
+The last operational flight by an RAF Sentry was in July 2021; the aircraft was subsequently withdrawn from service.

 France

 In February 1987 the UK and France ordered E-3 aircraft in a joint project which saw deliveries start in 1991.
 France operates its E-3F aircraft independently of NATO.
 France operates four aircraft, all fitted with the newer CFM56-2 engines.

-In early 2024, there were reports that France is looking to the Swedish Saab GlobalEye to replace its AWACS aircraft.
+In December 2025, France ordered two Swedish Saab GlobalEye to replace its AWACS aircraft.
+The order includes the option for two additional aircraft; deliveries are due between 2029-2032.

 Chile

-Three Boeing E-3D Sentry (Sentry AEW.1) aircraft, acquired second hand from the United Kingdom in September 2021, arrived in Chile in July 2022; units ZH103 and ZH106 will join the "Grupo de Aviación N.º 10" of the II Air Brigade.
+Three Boeing E-3D Sentry (Sentry AEW.1) aircraft, acquired second hand from the United Kingdom in September 2021, arrived in Chile in July 2022.
+Units ZH103 and ZH106 will join the "Grupo de Aviación N.º 10" of the II Air Brigade.
 The other E-3D will reportedly be used as a source of spare parts.